 On top of the game’s growing nature in America, the game has a legion of devoted, passionate fans living across Canada.

 Investment Rating: Strong Buy (4.8 out of 5)

 Best Hockey Card To Buy: Wayne Gretzky OPC Rookie (Shop eBay)

-Demand for hockey cards has been rising throughout the COVID pandemic just like the rest of the sports, and as the league continues to grow, we can expect to see new consumers entering the market and continuing to help drive prices up.
+Demand for hockey cards has risen throughout the COVID pandemic, just like the rest of the sports.
+As the league continues to grow, we can expect to see new consumers entering the market and continuing to help drive prices up.

-These five cards are all some of the best to invest in for collectors who want exposure to hockey cards, and they span all the different eras of the league.
-From the 1951-52 Parkhurst Gordie Howe representing the early stages of the game to the 2005-06 Upper Deck “The Cup” Alexander Ovechkin and Sidney Crosby cards representing the modern game, hockey cards have changed a lot, but they all are still valuable for a variety of different reasons.
+These five cards are some of the best to invest in for collectors who want exposure to hockey cards, and they span all the different eras of the league.
+From the 1951-52 Parkhurst Gordie Howe representing the early stages of the game to the 2005-06 Upper Deck “The Cup” Alexander Ovechkin and Sidney Crosby cards representing the modern game, hockey cards have changed a lot.
+However, they all are still valuable for a variety of different reasons.